 Now I'll put this out there.
 I love car camping.
 It's super laid back and the days usually just consist of cooking and eating and maybe some lazy activities.
 But I've always wanted to do something a little outback and more extreme so when Hilton said he was interested in doing a canoe trip this year, I jumped all over the idea.

-Hilton decided on The Big Trout loop which is considered to be intermediate in difficulty.
-Apparently he ran the same loop when he did Canoe Trip during high school.
-The trip was to be a total of 4 days and 3 nights.
+We decided on The Big Trout loop which is considered to be intermediate in difficulty.
+The Algonquin portage canoe trip was a total of 4 days and 3 nights.

 We basically started at Canoe Lake, moved up to McIntosh Lake for night 1.
 From there we paddled and portaged all the way out to Big Trout Lake for night 2.
 For night 3 we made our way down to Burnt Island Lake.
 On day 4 we completed the circle and ended up back at Canoe Lake.

-- Sleeping bag – Ultra compact and only $38 bucks!
+- Sleeping bag – Ultra compact and incredibly cheap.

 - Ice fishing gloves – AMAZING especially when it was raining.
 Keeps you fully warm and dry.